I Peter 3:21

 the sea; and

 all ate the same spiritual food, and all drank the same spiritual drink.
-For
+For they drank of a spiritual rock that followed them, and the rock

 Paul says he does not want us to be ignorant that the

 Israelites were baptized into Moses.
-We know that Egypt is often referred to as
+We know that

-God brought Israel:
+God brought

-through the sea (water -i.e. baptism)
+through the sea (water -i.e.

-and into the promised land (Israel--i.e. salvation,
+and into the promised land (

 Baptism is